LDSSA/batch-students/S01 - Bootcamp and Binary Classification/SLU02 - Subsetting Data in Pandas/README.md

 # Small Learning Unit 2 - Subsetting data in  Pandas

-# New concepts in this unit
+# New concepts in this unit:

 - Setting pandas Dataframe index
 - Selecting columns (brackets and dot notation)